Phone: (202) 296-5505 Email: info@winvale.com

 You can also search the Contract Opportunities Search Tool on SAM.gov find other government contracting opportunities.
 View procurement notices from federal contracting offices to find opportunities to bid for federal business.
 These include pre-solicitation notices, solicitation notices, award notices and sole source notices.

-While you can sell to the government without a GSA Contract, federal agencies prefer to use GSA Schedule contracts over the alternatives due to the guarantee that vendors are selling their products and/or services at the best rates, and the vendor offerings are compliant with federal government regulations.
+While you can sell to the government without a GSA contract, federal agencies prefer to use GSA Schedule contracts over alternatives because they can guarantee vendors are selling their products and/or services at the best rates, and the offerings are compliant with federal government regulations.
+Last year, the government awarded more than $40 billion of contracting dollars through the GSA Multiple Award Schedule (MAS) program.

 As a GSA contractor, you also have several tools at your disposal to help you actively market and find opportunities.
 You will need to be proactive about searching for relevant opportunities and making sure your offerings are visible to government customers.